rundeck/rundeck/docs/en/administration/10-authorization.md

 The example policy document above demonstrates the access granted to the users in group "admin".

+Both `username` and `group` can use regular expressions to match multiple users or groups.

 Two separate policies define two levels of access control.
 The first is the "project" context, which allows access to actions on resources within a specific project.
 The second is the "application" level context, which allows access to things